 It's not clear who has bought them yet.
 The FBI recently refused to say whether it had forked out the cash for one earlier this year.
 But according to glossy brochures published by companies pushing the hardware, police could deploy them in, say, airports or on border crossings.

 AND ALL THA STUFF YOU'RE WILLINGLY GIVING TO PRIVATE COMPANIES

 Surveillance is not just about the police, of course.
 Private companies are collecting and have access to more data on you than ever, and the idea that some employees may misuse it is not some far-fetched conspiracy theory.
 Indeed, Uber employees have helped men stalk their ex-girlfriends, as well as politicians and celebrities.

 So what's going to happen with all that extra stuff that people will soon be sending off to companies, if they aren't already?
-Voice-focused devices such as Amazon Echo are likely going to proliferate—the Wynn Las Vegas just announced that an Echo will be in every hotel room to allow guests to control devices verbally.
-Who knows: Maybe "what happens in Vegas stays in Vegas" will soon be a cute vestige of a simpler time.
+Voice-focused devices such as Amazon Echo are likely going to proliferate – the Wynn Las Vegas just announced that an Echo will be in every hotel room to allow guests to control devices in their hotel rooms verbally.
+Who knows: maybe "what happens in Vegas stays in Vegas" will soon be a cute vestige of a simpler time.